roberddd/batchgenie/docs/utilities.md

 Batch add metadata for your Assets: Description, License, Copyright, and Author.
 You can select and edit one or multiple attributes simultaneously.
 This feature works with both internal and external assets, so you don't have to open each individual Asset Blend file separately.

+If a single asset is selected, you can use the "Retrieve from Selected Asset" button to load its existing metadata for editing.

 ![Metadata](images/utility_asset_browser_metadata.png){ .img-box align=left }

+!!! tip "Tip"
+    You can also access the Metadata menu through the right-click menu in the Asset Browser.

 <div style="clear:both"></div>